History of mobile phones: 3G – Mobile broadband

 By the end of 2007, there were 295 million subscribers on 3G networks worldwide, which reflected 9% of the total worldwide subscriber base.
-About two thirds of these were on the WCDMA standard and one third on the EV-DO standard.
+About two-thirds of these were on the WCDMA standard and one third on the EV-DO standard.
 The 3G telecoms services generated over $120 billion of revenues during 2007 and at many markets the majority of new phones activated were 3G phones.
 In Japan and South Korea the market no longer supplies phones of the second generation.

 Although mobile phones had long had the ability to access data networks such as the Internet, it was not until the widespread availability of good quality 3G coverage in the mid-2000s (decade) that specialized devices appeared to access the mobile web.
 The first such devices, known as "dongles", plugged directly into a computer through the USB port.
 Another new class of device appeared subsequently, the so-called "compact wireless router" such as the Novatel MiFi, which makes 3G Internet connectivity available to multiple computers simultaneously over Wi-Fi, rather than just to a single computer via a USB plug-in.

 Such devices became especially popular for use with laptop computers due to the added portability they bestow.
 Consequently, some computer manufacturers started to embed the mobile data function directly into the laptop so a dongle or MiFi was not needed.
 Instead, the SIM card could be inserted directly into the device itself to access the mobile data services.
 Such 3G-capable laptops became commonly known as "netbooks".
 Other types of data-aware devices followed in the netbook's footsteps.
 By the beginning of 2010, E-readers, such as the Amazon Kindle and the Nook from Barnes & Noble, had already become available with embedded wireless Internet, and Apple had announced plans for embedded wireless Internet on its iPad tablet devices later that year.

+Glass screens for IPhones as of 2011 were often cleaned with n-hexane, which poisoned phone plant workers that came into contact with it.
+In 2012, it was reported that the amount of toxic chemicals in phones had been decreasing.